massyn/server-build/README.md

 * $ sudo ./build-it.pl

 #### TODO
-* Create a cron job to refresh the Let's Encrypt certificates
+* Apache - Create a cron job to refresh the Let's Encrypt certificates
-* Allow to lock down the ssh system with 2FA (Google Authenticator)
+* Linux - Allow to lock down the ssh system with 2FA (Google Authenticator)
-* Allow the inclusion of a firewall (iptables)
+* Linux - Allow the inclusion of a firewall (iptables)
-* Allow the use of snort to act as a WAF
+* Linux - Allow the use of snort to act as a WAF
-* Allow the automatic updating of patches
-* Perform daily backups
+* Linux / mySQL - Perform daily backups
 * Maintain any wordpress site that may be on the system (upgrade core, plugins, themes)
-* Update the operating system with the latest patches
+* Linux - Update the operating system with the latest patches
+* Apache - run each website under it's own user id

 ## Operations
 ### Website